pablodecm/paper-inferno/paper/paper.md

     the optimal classifier $t_B(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$
     from Eq.~\ref{eq:opt_clf} and the likelihood based results using the analytical probability density function from Eq.~\ref{eq:mixture_alt}
     at the parameter values used for training.
-The last two rows are would not be available in a likelihood-free setting.
+The last two rows would not be available in a likelihood-free setting.
 The results
     for INFERNO matching each problem are shown with bold characters.}